CLAIRE-Labo/python-ml-research-template/installation/amd64/README.md

 ## Instructions to install the environment

-Steps prefixed with [CUDA] are only required for the CUDA option.
+Steps prefixed with [CUDA] are only required to use NVIDIA GPUs.

 **Prerequisites**